Clifford537/Belio_HMIS/README.md

-# NFyom HMIS - Laravel Nova & Laravel Forge
+# Belio HMIS - Hospital Management Information System

-HMIS (Hospital Management Information System) is a Laravel application built with Laravel Nova for administration and Laravel Forge for server management.
-It provides a comprehensive solution for managing hospital operations efficiently.
+Belio HMIS is a comprehensive Hospital Management Information System built using Laravel with InfyOm for rapid development.
+It offers a suite of features to efficiently manage hospital operations.

 ## Features

-- **User Management**: Manage users with different roles and permissions.
+- **User Management**: Administer users with various roles and permissions.
 - **Patient Management**: Track patient records, appointments, and medical history.
 - **Doctor Management**: Manage doctor information, schedules, and appointments.
+- **Inventory Management**: Monitor medical supplies, equipment, and stock levels.
+- **Billing and Invoicing**: Generate invoices and manage billing for services provided.
 - **Reports and Analytics**: Generate reports and analyze data for insights into hospital operations.

 ## Installation